Home Buying Options 2022 – Trends & Outlook

 If you are a married couple and you make approx. $200,000 in household income, then your options increase and you can go up to $900K worth property.
 At this price, we can still find you great condo townhouses in Mississauga.

 By the way, these townhouses had crossed $1 million in price point in March and April of this year (2022) and now they are down by $100K, so it is a good time to snap up such properties.

-So first time home buyers have the option of buying a 1-Bedroom, 1-Bedroom + Den, 2 Bedroom high rise condo apartment or a low rise single family townhouse, depending on your household income, plus available cash to put as down payment.
+So first time home buyers have the option of buying a 1-Bedroom, 1-Bedroom + Den, 2 Bedroom high rise condo apartment or a low rise single family townhouse, depending on your household income.

 Great Current Listings!
 Contact Team Kalia if you are interested in one of these!

 If you are already a homeowner and living in a 1, 2 or 3 BR condo or living in a townhouse, this is a great opportunity to upgrade.